secdev02/Network-Support/TESTING_COOKIES.md

 6. Reimport each format to verify round-trip works
 7. Launch session with selected cookies

-### 3. Test Cookie-Editor Compatibility
+### 3. Test Cookie-Editor & EditThisCookie Compatibility

 1. Import `test-cookies-cookie-editor.json`
 2. Should see: "Format detected: Cookie-Editor"
 3. All 3 cookies loaded and selected
+4. Import `test-cookies-editthiscookie.json`
+5. Should see: "Format detected: EditThisCookie"
+6. All 3 cookies loaded and selected
-4. Select some cookies, export as "Cookie-Editor" format
+7. Select some cookies, export in each format
-5. Reimport that export
+8. Reimport each export
-6. Verify all cookies preserved correctly
+9. Verify all cookies preserved correctly
-7. Test in actual Cookie-Editor extension (optional)
+10. Test in actual Cookie-Editor/EditThisCookie extensions (optional)

 ### 4. Debug Cookie Import Issues